KhalidHALBA/avchallenge/README.md

 ### C.1.a-  Running IGNITE

+After loading the modelica vehicle model and the FMU as well as the Modelica Breakout component and connecting/configuring all the elements properly we can run the experiment.

-> Right click OCT and hit run :
+* On the session pane, Right click on Model->Solutions->OCT_1 and hit run :

 ![Image](https://i.ibb.co/cYV6rc4/Screen-Shot-2019-11-14-at-23-12-36-PM.png)

-> wait until the solution monitor pops up and remains in listening mode :
+* Wait until the solution monitor pops up and remains in listening mode :

 ![Image](https://i.ibb.co/DV2wGfQ/Screen-Shot-2019-11-14-at-23-13-12-PM.png)